seed-labs/seed-emulator/examples/B06-blockchain/README.md

 ```

 If you see an authentication error, it means that you forgot to unlock your
-account, or the unlocking period has already expired (so you need to unlock
+account, or the unlocking period has already expired (you need to unlock
 it again).

-## B.4 Get Transaction Receipts
+## B.4 Get Transaction Information

 The transaction hash value will be printed out after we run `eth.sendTransaction()`.
 We can use this hash to get the details about this transaction.